clstmbrly/Practice-Testing-Area/1_ssh.md

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV until the login process has been completed." %}

-## Configure a UNIX-like Server
+## Configure a UNIX-like Server for Remote Access

-These steps will help you to configure a UNIX-like server for remote access. <!--Do you configure the UNIX-like, remote server once you have accessed it?
-Do you configure it to allow for future remote access?
-What are you configuring and when?
-Unclear.-->
+These steps will help you to configure a UNIX-like server for remote access.

   1. Change the configuration in the **/etc/ssh/sshd_config** file and restart the **sshd**: